Exploring the Future of Islamic Art and Culture

 Born and raised in Istanbul, the composer and pianist Büşra Kayıkçı has an artistic foundation deeply rooted in a diverse range of disciplines.
 While devoted to piano since the age of nine, she also pursued ballet and attended art school on the weekends, fostering a multifaceted creative sensibility.
 Her academic background in interior architecture and environmental design at university further informs her unique approach to music, where structure and fluidity intertwine.

-Date: Sat 01 Nov (Running time 60 mins) Doors open 6:30PM
+Date: Sat 01 Nov, 8pm (Running time 60 mins) Doors open 6:30PM

 Venue: Contact Theatre.
 Oxford Road, Manchester M15 6JA

+This performance connects us with the past, present and future hopes through the Oud, tabla and songs of poetry-whispering praise.
 Exceptional voices and devotional echoes recall the illustrious predecessor Nusrat Fateh Ali Khan, who made Qawwali known to the world.
-A painful journey of migration takes form, the music weaves ancient poetry and intense rhythm with complex melodies to invoke an atmosphere of deeply moving calls to the heavens.
+Imran Rahat Ali Khan and his party take us on a painful journey of migration, the music weaving ancient poetry and intense rhythms with complex melodies to invoke a deeply-moving spiritual atmosphere.

-Date: Sun 02 Nov (Running time 120 mins)
+Date: Sun 02 Nov, 7pm (Running time 150 mins)

 Doors open 6:30PM